 In addition to specific licensing requirements for tangible items exported from the United States to foreign destinations, Export Control regulations may also either prohibit or require licensing for the “deemed export” or release of certain technical information and data (which are treated as controlled commodities) to foreign nationals (generally, non-permanent resident foreign nationals), either within the United States or abroad.
 In most cases, information and data generated or developed through university research is exempt from Export Control restrictions.
 However, compliance with federal export control law requires that specific determinations be made as to whether the fundamental research exemption, or any other exemption available under Export Control regulations, applies to a particular research project.

 In order for NMSU to comply with export control regulations, the Office of Grants and Contracts facilitates such determinations by reviewing the Export Control Questionnaire.
-Hiring departments seeking employment authorization for a foreign national must complete the Export Control Questionnaire and route to the Office of Grants Contracts to ensure the university’s compliance with export control regulations.
-This form must be submitted to the Office of Grants Contracts no later than the day the Foreign National Information Request Form is submitted to Human Resource Services.
+Hiring departments seeking employment authorization for a foreign national must complete the Export Control Questionnaire and route to Research Administration Services to ensure the university’s compliance with export control regulations.
+This form must be submitted to Research Administration Services no later than the day the Foreign National Information Request Form is submitted to Human Resource Services.

 H-1B Non-Immigrant Visa Status Overview